irfanyusra/MN-Adventures/README.md

 # MN-Adventures
-An adventure game with Marvel and Nintendocharacters.
+An adventure game with Marvel and Nintendo characters.

 1 Player game.
 Instructions on how to play the game will be displayed when program is executed.